 When Administrators use the status command in Slack, they can see the project and task that someone else is currently tracking time to and the timer’s duration.
 Managers and Members will see the duration of another teammate’s running timer.
 Our hope is that everyone on the team will be able to use this command to avoid interrupting someone who’s concentrating on a task.

 Who can view and share a project budget report?

-Administrators and Managers can use the budget command for viewing a budget report for a project.
+Administrators and Managers can use the budget command to view a budget report for a project.
 If they choose to share that report, anyone in the channel will be able to see it, even Members in Harvest and Slack members who aren’t in the connected Harvest account.